 Building Block 3: Make Your First Deposit

-Deposit at least $5 into your connected college and career savings account and NYC Kids RISE will invest another $25 in your child’s NYC Scholarship Account!
+Once you have opened a college and career savings account for the benefit of your child and connected it to your child’s NYC Scholarship Account, it is time to take the next step.
+Deposit at least $5 into your connected college and career savings account and NYC Kids RISE will put another $25 reward toward your child’s NYC Scholarship Account!

 - For more information on making deposits, check out the Making Your First Deposit (Building Block 3) section of our downloadable resources page.